-The Massachusetts Department of Public Health (DPH) recognizes that providing care for individuals seeking treatment for Coronavirus Disease 2019 (COVID-19) may prove to be especially challenging for health care practitioners and facilities, and we continue to appreciate the essential role you have in responding to this evolving situation.
-DPH is issuing this memorandum to long-term care facilities to update guidance on staff screening, quarantine and PPE use.
-This update replaces the June 10, 2022 version of "Caring for Long-Term Care Residents during the COVID-19 Response".
+The Massachusetts Department of Public Health (DPH) recognizes that providing care for individuals seeking treatment for Coronavirus Disease 2019 (COVID-19) may prove to be especially challenging for health care practitioners and facilities, and we continue to appreciate your essential role.
+DPH is issuing this memorandum to long-term care facilities to update guidance on staff surveillance testing.
+This update replaces the October 13, 2022 version of "Caring for Long-Term Care Residents during the COVID-19 Response".
 DPH is issuing this updated guidance in alignment with the Centers for Medicare and Medicaid Services (CMS).